Comoros has a limited but authentic selection of places to stay compared to heavily touristed destinations.

 Wi-Fi and internet access can be inconsistent outside of bigger hotels in Moroni.

-French and Comorian are widely spoken.
-English is less common, notably in local establishments.
+French language and Comorian are widely spoken.
+English is less common, notably in area establishments.

-Embrace the chance to interact with locals, as this is a part of the Comorian experience, especially in guesthouses and homestays.
+Embrace the chance to mingle with the local community, for this reason is a part of the Comorian experience, especially in guesthouses and homestays.